sudarshan85/learning-agent/content/post/mercari_1.md

 1. Environment and Data Preparation (this post)
 2. Building Model with Structured Data
-3. Fine-Tuning Language Model with Unstrctured Data
+3. Fine-Tuning Language Model with Unstructured Data
 4. Building Model with Unstructured Data
 5. Building Model with Full Dataset
 6. Compare, Contrast, and Discuss Model Performance